sasagawa888/nprolog/readme.txt

 We confirmed the operation in the following environment.
 Ubuntu 16.04 GCC 5.4
-Raspbery Pi3
+Raspbery Pi3 Raspbian GCC 6.3
-Windows10 MINGW GCC 5,3
+Windows10 MINGW GCC 5.3

 To invoke opl, enter command from terminal